hughdevore/digital-art-manager/README.md

 To access the database:
 `psql postgres://user:pass@localhost:35432/db`

-While docker-compose up is running, in a new terminal run `docker-compose run app bash` to start a bash shell inside the app container.
+While docker-compose up is running, in a new terminal run `docker-compose run server bash` to start a bash shell inside the app container.
 From there, you can run the following migration commands:
 - npm run migrate up will run the migrations.
 - npm run migrate down will roll back the migrations.
 - npm run migrate:create <migration-name> will create a new migration file in src/migrations folder.

 ## Tests
+In order to access the test database during the test you sill need to run these commands from within the docker container.
+This can be done by running:

+`docker-compose run server bash`

-Both the server and frontend can be tested by running `yarn test` in either directory.
+Both the server and frontend directories can be tested by running `yarn test` within either.

+The test database can be accessed via:
+`psql postgres://user:pass@localhost:35432/db_test`

 In order to run the server-side API tests we will need to set up a `db_test` database to run tests against.
 1. Install postgresql